irlgabriel/facebook-odin/README.md

-This is the final project of The Odin Project rails course(https://www.theodinproject.com/courses/ruby-on-rails/lessons/final-project)
+# This is the final project of The Odin Project rails course(https://www.theodinproject.com/courses/ruby-on-rails/lessons/final-project)

-Features:
+# Features:

-# Authentication with Devise gem
+- Authentication with Devise gem
-# Users can create/edit/delete Posts
+- Users can create/edit/delete Posts

-Upcoming features:
+- Comments (not yet working)

-# Add comments
+# Upcoming features:

-# Like photos/comments
+ - Like photos/comments
-# Friend requests
+ - Friend requests
-# Oauth with facebook
+ - Oauth with facebook
-# Photo profiles
+ - Photo profiles